 Talent lifting the inner plastic stick from the straw.

 SCOPE: immersing the stick in WS1 while swirling.
-TXT: Confirm complete follicle unloading under a dissecting microscope
+TXT: Confirm complete follicle unloading under the dissecting microscope

 After 2 minutes in WS1, use a micropipette to transfer follicles or follicle clusters to WS2 for a 3-minute incubation [1-TXT].
 Then, transfer them to FCM dish and incubate the follicles for 1 to 2 hours in the center well before embedding [2].